HathorNetwork/rfcs/projects/hathor-wallet-headless/hsm-integration.md

 Lib->>Headless: Tx Y with signed input
 ```

-Failure to communicate with the HSM at any moment do not interrupt the execution of the Wallet Lib itself or its client applications.
-Retry mechanisms also are available, with configurable parameters, to increase the lib's fault tolerance to these external dependencies.
+Eventual network failures when trying to communicate with the HSM are retried and only interrupt the flow if the amount of retries reach a configurable threshold.
+Logic errors like not finding a `xPriv` key are treated and returned to the end user in an informative way.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 This project has three main phases that need implementing:
 1. The communication with the HSM itself.
-We will call this the *HSM Client*.
+We will call this the *HSM Client* throughout this document.
-2. The communication between the Wallet Lib and the *HSM Client*
-3. Adapting the Headless wallet to use the Hardware feature of the Wallet Lib
+2. Adapting the Headless wallet to interact with this client and use the HSM for cryptographic operations

 ## The HSM Client
 The main library offered by Dinamo to interact with the HSM device [is available in C language](https://manual.dinamonetworks.io/c/index.html).